owlboy/greatpug-public/README.md

 * Refactored the basement meshes

 #### 08/17/18 (99mb)
-* Fixed collider abover the table behind the couch in The Roost
+* Fixed collider above the table behind the couch in The Roost
 * The VRCHAT ARCHIVES advert has gotten a bit dirty in the past year and a half.
 (Thanks Zarniwoop!)
 * Material updates
 * More materials are now using the Dithering Shader

 #### 08/16/18 (100mb)
 * Fixes/Adjustments for the live show audio
-* Adjustments to shadowcasters in The Roost and on the stage
+* Adjustments to shadow casters in The Roost and on the stage
-* At least 1 drawcall removed.
+* At least 1 draw call removed.

 #### 08/12/18
 * Fixed the missing/shifted colliders on the upstairs bar